canonical/maas/docs/maascli.rst

 To obtain the key through the command line, run this command on the region controller (it requires root access)::

- $ sudo maas-region-admin apikey my-username
+ $ sudo maas-region-admin apikey --username=my-username

 (Substitute your MAAS user name for my-username).